Coronavirus travel health

 Road travel

-You can drive using a UK driving licences or an International Driving Permit.
+You can drive using a UK driving licence or an International Driving Permit.

 The standard of driving is lower than in the UK.
 Drivers often cross the central reservation to avoid obstructions.
 Speeding is a problem (the maximum speed limit is 120 km on motorways and 80 km on other unrestricted roads).
 Minor roads are not well maintained and road markings are poor.